CyberCookie/siegel/client_core/ui/Breadcrumbs/README.md

 In this case _Products_ and _Fruits_ are `crumb` since they represent static pathname parts<br />
 _Orange_, on the other hand, is `dynamicCrumb`, since it represents _:id_ in URL, and this ID can by any fruit ID<br />

-The fact we usually place **Breadcrumbs** in layout along with header and footer makes it diffucult to pass some deep level props, like current sele<br /><br />cted fruit, not violating _dependency inversion_ principle<br />
+The fact we usually place **Breadcrumbs** in layout along with header and footer makes it diffucult to pass some deep level props, like current selected fruit, not violating _dependency inversion_ principle<br />
 For this reasons **Breadcrumbs** component has it's special approach to update `dynamicCrumb` defined within config<br />
 To update dynamic props we should fire **custom event**: